demisto/content/Packs/FortiManager/Integrations/FortiManager/README.md

 ### fortimanager-firewall-policy-move
 ***
-Move a policy in the package
+Move a policy in the package.

 #### Base Command